madurapa/sitelink-php/README.md

 SiteLink's self-storage software helps small and large self-storage operators manage their self-storage tenants and grow profits while reducing costs.

+##### PHP 7.+ VERSIONS

+> This code base was written more than 4 years ago.
+That was the PHP 5 era, since then they have abandoned old functions that were used when it upgraded to PHP 7 so this code base will not work smoothly on PHP 7.
+Unfortunately I couldn't do the maintenance on time due to lack of finding spare time.
+If you want to upgrade or added new features please contact me via madu.rapa@gmail.com - _September 2020_

 ## Introduction

 This code base is written in PHP and use CodeIgniter Web Framework 3 but if you can get the idea, you can implement this into any framework even into any language.
 CodeIgniter documentation can be found at http://www.codeigniter.com/user_guide/